HeliosInteractive/OpenRoC/README.md

 You can access this menu by right-clicking on OpenRoC's icon in your task-bar while it's running.

 ####Show/Hide
-Toggle's UI visibility of OpenRoC.
+Toggles UI visibility of OpenRoC.

 ####Exit
 Quits OpenRoC.